Theo Todman's Web Page - Notes Pages

 - Apply the issues raised by recently-read PhD Theses relevant to my own Thesis to my various Notes:-

-- "Atkinson (Thomas) - Human organisms and the survival of death: a systematic evaluation of the possibility of life after death given animalism",
+- "Atkinson (Thomas) - Human organisms and the survival of death: a systematic evaluation of the possibility of life after death given animalism", see also the Section on Resurrection below

 - "Hodson (Sommer) - A Hybrid View of Personal Identity",